 DescriptionWhen one thinks of American wine-producing states, California, Oregon and New York immediately come to mind.
 But Missouri?
 You bet.
-After all, it’s known for scenic river valleys, rich farmland and bucolic countryside; a winery seems to perfectly complete this pocket description.
+After all, it’s known for scenic river valleys, rich farmland and bucolic countryside; a winery seems to complete this pocket description perfectly.

 The right combination of climate and terrain is necessary to successfully establish vineyards that will produce fine wine, and the east-central part of the state has both.
 The Missouri River Valley is an area characterized by hilly bluffs, thin soil and long, hot, sunny summers—all required conditions for growing grapes.
 Little-known fact: Missouri wines won eight gold medals at the 1873 Vienna World’s Fair.

 German immigrants pouring into Missouri during the mid-19th century discovered that the valley was reminiscent of the Rhine River Valley back home, both in the lay of the land and the availability of river transportation.
 Augusta, founded in 1836 by a follower of Daniel Boone, acquired a distinct German character while prospering as a farming community and trading center.

 In the 1870s the Missouri River changed its course, eliminating the need for the town’s boat landing but leaving behind hundreds of acres of fertile river bottom.
 Today Augusta is one of the towns along the Missouri Weinstrasse, or Wine Road (US 94) as well as a designated access point on the Katy Trail, the rails-to-trails conversion that stretches across north-central Missouri.